Buntaa/childrenGrowFaster/README.md

 ## Configuration
 To configure the mod, use the Mod Configuration Menu (MCM).
 Navigate to the MCM settings in the game to customize the options available for this mod.

+## Mod Conflictions
+If you are wondering if this mod has any conflictions with other mods it does not.
+UNLESS that mod is messing with the DailyTickEvent method in CampaignEvents class and is

 ## Contributing